MicrosoftLearning/MS-700-Managing-Microsoft-Teams/Instructions/Labs/MS-700-lab_M02_ak.md

 	2. Select **...** of the message you just posted.
 Notice there's no **Delete** option.

-You have successfully invite a guest to a team and validate the guest access setting from previous task.
+You have successfully invited a guest to a team and validate the guest access setting from previous task.

 #### Task 4 - Create access reviews